dat3Cph/material/docs/rest_intro/exercises/hotel_api.md

 - Create a HotelDAO and a RoomDAO that extends the abstract DAO class
 - Add a method to the HotelDAO that returns all rooms for a specific hotel

 *) NB!
 If you have trouble with inheritance and generics, you can skip the generic interface and abstract class and just create the DAO classes with the methods you need.
+You should also see the hint at the end of this document for more details.

 ## Part 2 DTOs